Thanksgiving cactus is a very popular blooming plant around the holidays, and it’s easier to care for than you might think.

 How To Grow A Thanksgiving Cactus

 Choosing a good spot is the first step to keeping your Thanksgiving cactus growing for years.
-So, before we talk about their detailed care instructions, first you’ll need to know the best conditions for them.
+They need well-draining soil and bright, indirect light indoors, or partial shade outdoors.

 Schlumbergera truncata is a tender perennial that’s hardy in zones 9-11, where they can grow outside year round.